How Child Support Is Calculated In Texas

 Texas Child Support Calculations

 One the of concerns parents often have when going through a divorce is how much child support they will need to pay.
-Texas child support laws provide a formula and guidelines for the judge to use to determine how much child support a parent should pay.
+Texas child support laws provide a formula and guidelines for a judge to use to determine how much child support a parent should pay.
 The formula the judge uses is a percentage of the parent’s net income based on the amount of children the parent is supporting.

 Determine Gross Income

 In order to determine net income, first you have to figure your gross income.
 When figuring gross income, all sources of income must be considered.
-Your child support attorneys in Austin are extremely knowledgeable in helping determine what income you should include when calculating your gross income.
+Child support attorneys in Austin are extremely knowledgeable in helping determine what income you should include when calculating your gross income.
 Wages, salary, bonuses, rents, dividends, pensions, annuities, unemployment income, social security benefits, and any other forms of income should be added up for an average monthly income.

 Determine Net Income

 Once a gross income is determined, the courts will subtract certain deductions to calculate the parent’s net income.
 Parents pay child support based on net income.
 The guidelines determine the percentage of net income to be paid per child.
-The deductions from the gross income the court will use are federal income tax, state income tax (Texas does not have state income tax, however, if the parent receives income from another state, this may apply), social security tax, retirement contributions, union dues and health insurance and medical expenses.
+The deductions from the gross income the court will use are federal income tax, state income tax (Texas does not have state income tax, however, if the parent receives income from another state, this may apply), social security tax, retirement contributions, union dues, health insurance, and medical expenses.

 Determine Support Payment